Can I get travel insurance for unaccompanied minors?

 If you visit an area which is seen as high risk, and one which British travellers have been warned against visiting by the Foreign, Commonwealth and Development Office, you won’t be covered.

-Additionally, equip them with safety advice, including never leaving the airport with a stranger and keeping their travel documents secure.
+Safety advice: Advise your child to never leaving the airport with a stranger and keeping their travel documents secure

-If your child is going on a school trip, they will usually be covered under a group travel insurance policy.
+If your child is going on a school trip, they will usually be covered under a group travel insurance policy but it’s important to check what it is included.
+You might still want to take out a separate policy to cover things like your child’s gadgets.

 Check to see if you already have cover